Aldrin-John-Olaer-Manalansan/DOTA-2-MOD-Master/README.md

 <div align="center">
 <b>CHANGELOG</b></div>

-v2.9.7
+v2.10.0
+- No more VAC notification when modifying gameinfo.gi .
+- We will now use npc_heroes.txt and npc_units.txt from DOTA2's genuine pak01_dir.vpk as our hero/unit references.
+- Fixed some bugs

+v2.9.9
+- Fixed "Memory Limit Reached" Bug.
+- Added Radiant Siege Engine Choice at Miscellaneous Section.
+- Added Dire Siege Engine Choice at Miscellaneous Section.

+v2.9.8
--Improved Material File Extractor.
+- Improved Material File Extractor.
--Improved Camera Distance Detection.
+- Improved Camera Distance Detection.
--Added a Feature at Handy Injection Section >>> Used Items SubSection >>> Options: "Extract Particle Effects?"
+- Added a Feature at Handy Injection Section >>> Used Items SubSection >>> Options: "Extract Particle Effects?"
 	- Using this feature, you can now set wether you want to extract the particle effects of a certain cosmetic item
 	- Example: To disable Rubick's Magus Cyper Arcana's affecting other hero's ability effects, Set "Extract Particle Effects?" = "No".